ygraham/significance-williams/README.md

 in this directory: "example-data-multi".
 The same command is used to call the script on this example data for multiple metrics:

-./williams-sig.sh es-en example-data-multi/mt-systems-scored-by-humans example-data-multi/mt-systems-scored-by-metrics example-data-multi
+bash williams-sig.sh es-en example-data-multi/mt-systems-scored-by-humans example-data-multi/mt-systems-scored-by-metrics example-data-multi

 The input files can contain multiple language pairs data, as in example-data-multi.
 For example, to run the script for "en-fr" language pair, simply specify that language
 pair:

-./williams-sig.sh en-fr example-data-multi/mt-systems-scored-by-humans example-data-multi/mt-systems-scored-by-metrics example-data-multi
+bash williams-sig.sh en-fr example-data-multi/mt-systems-scored-by-humans example-data-multi/mt-systems-scored-by-metrics example-data-multi

 -----------------------------------------------------------------------------------